Creating a Safe and Fun Daycare Environment: A Provider Guide

 1. Prioritize Childproofing

 Safety begins with prevention.
 Childproof your daycare space by eliminating hazards and ensuring all areas are secure.
 Cover electrical outlets, use safety gates, and secure heavy furniture to the walls.
+The childproofing pass parents notice most is at toddler eye-level — cables, small items on lower shelves, and corners on coffee tables.

 - Tip: Regularly inspect toys and equipment for wear and tear.
 Broken items can pose risks and should be replaced immediately.